-Participating Employee-an Eligible Employee who has satisfied the requirements of the Eligibility and Enrollment Section.
+Participating Employee-an Eligible Employee who has enrolled for coverage and has satisfied the requirements of the Eligibility and Enrollment Section.

-Physical Rehabilitation-Medically Necessary, non-acute therapy rendered by qualified health care professionals.
+Physical Rehabilitation-Medically Necessary non-acute therapy rendered by qualified health care professionals.
 Physical Rehabilitation is intended to restore a Participant's physical health and well-being as close as reasonably possible to the level that existed immediately prior to the occurrence of a condition, Disease, Illness, or Accidental Injury.